arthurwdev/arthurwdev/README.md

 # Hi There 👋
 I'm Arthur Oliveira.
-I'm a **Full Stack Developer** specialized in .NET, Node, Angular and React.
+I'm a **Full Stack Developer**, specialized in development of web applications using Dotnet, Node, Angular and React.

 ## Skills
 ### Backend development: